utkarshdhiman48/scrollSpy/README.md

 * `data-pointsTo` attribute must be present in links(navigation).

 ALERT!
-A [hosted sample](https://utkarsh48.github.io/scrollSpy/) in docs FOLDER!
+A [hosted sample](https://utkarsh48.github.io/scrollSpy/) in this FOLDER!

 ### Options